justin-napolitano/cv/_sources/parts/reference/build-this-site/index.md.txt

     * Installs the requirements
 * deploy.sh
     * deploys to gh-pages

 # Pushing to Gh Pages

+## ./deployit.sh
-I've included a script that will create a branch named github pages and push it to github to publish.
+I've included a script that will push your build the project and push the changes to the current branch and github pages/ .

 Just make it executable by running.